 - kerikeri mission station

-These in addition to all the others given by others; of course you will need a month or so(smile)! almost 6 years ago
+These in addition to all the others given by others; of course you will need a month or so(smile)! about 6 years ago